ashot-gimishyan/ColorFlow-Studio/README.md

 # ColorFlow-Studio

-ColorFlow-Studio is a simple drawing application built using Python and the Tkinter library.
-With ArtisticCanvas, users can create drawings and simple graphics with ease.
+ColorFlow-Studio is a drawing application built using Python and the Tkinter library.
+With ColorFlow-Studio users can create drawings and simple graphics with ease.

 ## Features